KhronosGroup/MoltenVK/README.md

 When running the `fetchDependencies` script, you must specify one or more platforms for which to build the external libraries.
 The platform choices include:

-	--ios --iosfat --tvos --tvosfat --macos --all
+	--all --macos --ios --iosfat --tvos --tvosfat

 You can specify multiple of these selections.
 The `--iosfat` and `--tvosfat` selection builds one binary for each external library, with each binary including code for both *iOS* and *iOS Simulator* platforms, or  *tvOS* and *tvOS Simulator* platforms, respectively.
-The `--all` selection is the same as selecting `--iosfat --tvosfat --macos` and results in three binaries for each external library: a *fat iOS* binary, a *fat tvOS* binary, and a *macOS* binary.
+The `--all` selection is the same as selecting `--macos --iosfat --tvosfat` and results in three binaries for each external library: a *macOS* binary, a *fat iOS* binary, and a *fat tvOS* binary.
 The more selections you include, the longer the build time.

 For more information about the external open-source libraries used by **MoltenVK**,